bigdevwhale/marat555.github.io/_posts/2019-09-15-automated-testing-with junit-selenium-and-managing-database-state.md

 ### Anything else?

-Yes you can specify which browser to use by using one of the following switches:
+You can specify which browser to use by using one of the following switches:

 - -Dbrowser=firefox
 - -Dbrowser=chrome